An individual who is a graduate of an accredited college or university may apply for admission to Graduate Studies.

 - a completed graduate student application form;

-- admission test scores when required (a photocopy will suffice to accommodate the evaluation process but applicants must instruct the testing service to supply official copies);
+- admission test scores (a photocopy will suffice to accommodate the evaluation process but applicants must instruct the testing service to supply official copies);

 - official transcripts reflecting all baccalaureate and post-baccalaureate work including degrees earned;